Bond Funds Taxation and Capital Gains

 Capital Gains Incurred When the Fund Is Sold

 The easiest way to think about this subject is that any time you make money in a mutual fund, you will have to pay a tax.
 It may be at the end of the calendar year, or it may be when you finally sell the fund, but Uncle Sam will take his cut eventually.
-This doesn’t mean you can’t work to minimize your taxes, however.
-To learn ways to reduce your tax bill, see How to Reduce Taxes on Mutual Funds: 10 Ways to Lower Your Tax Bill.
+It doesn’t mean you can’t work to minimize your taxes, however.